-The UWCCC is an integral part of the UW School of Medicine and Public Health and brings together more than 280 physicians and scientists from 55 departments and nine schools to conduct research and translate laboratory discoveries into new patient treatments.
+The University of Wisconsin (UW) Carbone Cancer Center has been an NCI-Designated Comprehensive Cancer Center since 1973.
+UW Carbone is an integral part of the UW School of Medicine and Public Health and UW Health, bringing together more than 330 physicians and scientists from 50 departments and nine schools to conduct research and translate laboratory discoveries into new patient treatments.

 UW Carbone is a member of the National Comprehensive Cancer Network and the Big Ten Cancer Research Consortium.